TILMELD DIG - HVIS DU TØR

 About forty concerts.

-A heatwave, dust storms, wrestling, battle jackets, draft beer, and a thunderstorm that shut the festival down on the hottest day of the year.
+A heatwave, dust storms, wrestling, battle jackets, draft beer and a thunderstorm that shut down the festival on the hottest day of the year.

 Copenhell has long since become much more than a metal festival.